Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Methods

 \textbf{Data Narrative.} To enable an LLM to "read" and reason about patient data, we first transform the structured features \(f_i\) into an unstructured text narrative \(x_i\) as shown in Figure~\ref{fig:pipeline}.
 For example, a data row is converted into a sentence like “Granulocyte-to-lymphocyte ratio is 4.88, D-dimer is 3.16, no chemotherapy, catheterization is CVC.”
 This makes the data directly accessible to the LLM, with the patient record reformulated as \(s_i=(x_i, y_i)\).

 \textbf{Distribution Extraction.} To ensure the model's reasoning is grounded in Evidence-based Medicine (EBM) and to mitigate Cognitive Biasing (CB), we provide it with a global statistical context.
 Along with data transformation in Figure~\ref{fig:pipeline}, we extract the data distribution \(\mathcal{D}_{train}\) from the training set, which summarizes the statistical properties of the entire patient cohort (e.g., means, quantiles, frequencies).
 This global context prevents the model from over-interpreting individual data points.
+A concrete example of such a distribution summary is provided in ~\ref{sec:appendix_distribution_example}.

 \textbf{Guided Prediction via a Dynamic Rule Base.} At the heart of \Ours~is a dynamic rule base, \(R\), which serves as the model's evolving long-term memory.
 The "Self-reflection Process" of Figure~\ref{fig:pipeline} shows that, for any given patient \(x_i\), a prediction LLM, \(M_{pred}\), uses the current rule base \(R^{k-1}\) and the global data distribution \(\mathcal{D}_{train}\) to generate its output: